-This section has been produced in order to help individual’s gain a greater understanding of the different aspects of the assessment procedure for development, through the ADC and to final PQA based Interviews.
-It is aimed at individuals considering further career development in the FRS, or anyone who would simply like to know more about the process.
+This development section has been produced in order to help individual’s gain a greater understanding of the different aspects of the assessment procedure for development, through the ADC (Assessment Development Centres) and to final PQA (Personal Qualities and Attributes) based interviews.
+It is aimed at individuals considering further career development in the FRS (Fire and Rescue Service), or anyone who would simply like to know more about the process.

 The assessment process can be a daunting one whether you are considering development to a Supervisory, or Strategic Manager position, and even more so if you don’t know what to expect or how to successfully prove that you ready for new challenges.
 For anyone committed to moving their career forward, it can be frustrating not knowing the best way to proceed, to make sure you get to the ADC and beyond.
 The support available from organisations is often only in the form of feedback on performance after the ADC, which can be too late for many.
 There are services available to help you prepare in advance of your application form, PQA Interview or ADC.
 You can find out what your strengths and development needs are before you take the tests, and have a chance to do something about them.
 FRS Development has a range of packages available to help individuals who really want to maximise their chances of success and to develop themselves prior to taking their assessments.

 There has been a lot of upheaval in recent years with regards to assessment and career progression.
 What used to be a relatively straight forward matter of getting through your exams and then applying for promotion has changed dramatically.
 The processes now used for promotion are lengthy and multi-faceted.
 In fact, it is no longer about promotion, it’s about ‘development’.
 With any big change, it can take a long time to get accustomed, to what is now required.